 Your hay it is mow'd, and your corn is reap'd; Your barns will be full, and your hovels heap'd: Come, boys, come; come, boys come, And merrily roar out our Harvest Home.
 We cheated the parson, we'll cheat him agen, For why should a blockhead ha' one in ten?
-One in ten, One in ten, For why should a blockhead ha' one in ten?

-For prating so long like a book-learn'd sot, Till pudding and dumplin burn to pot, Burn to pot, Burn to pot, Till pudding and dumplin burn to pot.

-We'll toss off our ale till we canno' stand, And Hoigh for the honour of Old England: Old England, Old England, And Hoigh for the honour of Old England.
+For prating so long like a book-learn'd sot, Till pudding and dumplin burn to pot.
+We'll toss off our ale till we canno' stand, And Hoigh for the honour of Old England.